 CHE 253-254.
 ORGANIC CHEMISTRY I-II.
 An introduction to organic chemistry.
-Topics will include the structure, nomenclature, physical and spectral properties of various classes of organic compounds and their chemical reactivities and syntheses.
+Topics will include the structure, nomenclature, physical and spectral properties of various classes of organic compounds and their chemical reactivity and syntheses.
 Organic reactions will be treated in a systematic manner, with emphasis placed on their mechanisms and energetics.
-4 hours of lecture and 3 hours of laboratory per week.
+The course will consist of four hours of lecture per week.
+First time registrants must take both the lecture component and the lab component concurrently.
 Prerequisite: CHE 152.
+Corequisite: CHE 253L-CHE 254L.
 CHE 253 (F-STT).
 CHE 254 (S-STT).